HenokBerhanu/DREAM_1.3/README.md

-# SDN-Integrated Cloud–Edge Digital Twin Framework for Real-Time Monitoring in Additive Manufacturing (AM)
+# Scalable DIAM Network Architecture for Multi-Site MaaS Testbed

 This repository provides a reference implementation of an **SDN-integrated cloud–edge Digital Twin (DT) framework** for **real-time monitoring** and **programmable traffic control** in **additive manufacturing (AM)** environments.